“Prepare to be dazzled!”

 “Try the spells with a British accent,” Billy suggested.

 Try thinking.
 Larry stopped himself from saying it.
 The point of the exercise was for the students to solve the problem on their own—a feat this crew should be well-equipped to do.
-They were Gabriel Bische’s Innovation Program superstars; the up and coming cream of the crop; the smartest of all the freshman classes.
+They were Gabriel Bische’s Innovation Program superstars after all: the up and coming cream of the crop: the smartest of all the freshman classes.
 Surely one of them knew that smart board styluses were meant for writing, not just waving.
 From there, the solution should present itself—just write the 3D wave function and voila!
 Problem solved.

 “Hey, Larry?”
 Maggie’s voice brought his attention back to the larger group.
 He turned around and saw the nearly completed equation hovering beneath the 3D projector.

 “Looking good, guys.”
-He cleared his throat and said expansively, “Now finish it and the Light will be yours!”
+He cleared his throat and said with Gandalfian flare, “Finish it and the Light will be yours!”

 “That’s the problem,” said Billy.
 “We’re stuck.
 What next?”